 Possession, use, distribution and/or sale of illegal, synthetic or counterfeit substances or the misuse of prescription drugs is illegal.
 Student involvement in illicit use, possession, distribution or sale of narcotics, amphetamines, barbiturates, marijuana or any other harmful or hallucinogenic drug or the misuse of prescription drugs is prohibited.
 Student involvement in such matters is of university concern whether it occurs on or off campus and irrespective of any action or inaction by civil authorities.
 Whenever such student involvement comes to the attention of the university, the circumstances may render the student subject to disciplinary action.

-The full professional resources of the University Counseling Center, Student Health Service and all other student personnel services are available to assist any student to meet problems related to involvement with drugs.
+The full professional resources of the University Counseling Center, Marquette University Medical Clinic and all other student personnel services are available to assist any student to meet problems related to involvement with drugs.
 The university strongly urges that full advantage be taken of these services.

 Specific information regarding prevailing law may be obtained from the Office of the Milwaukee County District Attorney, (414) 278-5183, 821 W. State St.